 Arboretum: A Museum of Trees

-The arboretum includes the largest mass of American Yellowwood in the United States, a White Ash, a Basswood, an American Ash, a Dogwood, a Ginkgo, a Black Walnut, a Sugar Maple, a Chinkapin Oak, a Laurel Oak, a Pecan, a Hedge Maple and a massive Trifoliate Orange tree – all winners of the Nashville Tree Foundation’s Big Old Tree Contest.
+The arboretum includes the largest mass of American Yellowwood in the United States, a White Ash, a Basswood, an American Ash, a Dogwood, a Ginkgo, a Black Walnut, a Sugar Maple, a Chinkapin Oak, a Laurel Oak, a Pecan, a Hedge Maple and a Trifoliate Orange tree – all winners of the Nashville Tree Foundation’s Big Old Tree Contest.

 Renowned artist Charles Brindley was so enthralled by the trees and architecture of Glen Leven that he spent a year studying the landscape.
 The breathtaking collection of paintings and drawings opened to the public in late 2013.

 There are also at least 16 different varieties of heirloom daffodils on the property.
 In 1837, John Thompson ordered a variety of bulbs from Holland for his two daughters (Mary and Margaret) who were suffering from tuberculosis.
 Their doctor had recommended that they spend time outdoors in the fresh air, and John thought cultivating flowers would bring them great pleasure.
 Included in the 1837 order were twelve Narcissus Jonquilla Simplex bulbs.
 This diminutive flower with an intense scent still blooms at Glen Leven Farm today.